Add food to your 'packing list' the next time you fly with your kids! These six tips will save time, money, and your sanity!

 Pack EMPTY reusable water bottles for each traveler and fill them up with water AFTER you have gone through airport security.

 If you forget to pack water bottles, I suggest buying them after you have gone through security.
-In my opinion, disposable water bottles with a sports cap are perfect for kids!
+In my opinion, disposable water bottles with a sports cap are perfect for kids.
+Call it an airplane water bottle 😉

 Staying hydrated is important every day.
 But, since air at high altitudes is much drier than on the ground, it's even more important to make sure everyone is drinking enough water on the day of travel.

-Oh, and be sure to encourage your kids to drink on the ascend and descend to help minimize pressure in their ears and help avoid airplane ear.
+Oh, and be sure to encourage your kids to drink when taking off and when landing to help minimize pressure in their ears and help avoid airplane ear.

 The only other 'liquids' that I can think of (for this age group) that will make it through airport security are listed below.
 Just be sure to keep them cold or consume them within two hours of taking them out of the refrigerator.
 Yes, gel ice packs are allowed through airport security - phew!